Go to Reviews.org AU Edition

 Recap: There are still lots of other great live TV options

 With all that said, since Google Fiber TV isn’t a thing anymore, you still have so many great live TV options.
-And you could pair it with Google Fiber’s gigabit internet because it’s 2020.
+And you could pair it with one of Google Fiber’s gigabit internet plans because it’s 2022.
 And it’s reliable and speedy.

 And no one likes to see the spinning wheel of death when you’re in the middle of watching a dramatic movie scene, like when you’re watching the Beast fight Gaston on top of the castle.